Philippi Guernsey Counselling Service

 Diploma in Therapeutic Counselling Level 4 – 420 hours

 In order to meet proposed government requirements, related to the registration of counsellors, and maintain the service at a professional standard, it was necessary to upgrade our training to the Level 4 Course.
-This course started in April 2012 for the first time and completed in March 2014.
+This first course started in April 2012 and completed in March 2014.
 Then, after 450 hours of supervised counselling, a counsellor can apply to become an accredited counsellor.

-Due to the retirement of our local trainer, it will be necessary to bring a trainer over from the UK for a few years.
+Due to the retirement of our local trainer, it has been necessary to bring a trainer over from the UK.
 The courses have been revised and are accredited by a different awarding body – CPCAB (www.cpcab.co.uk).
-The Level 4 course started in September.
-A Level 2 course is planned for February 2017.
+A Level 4 course started in September 2016 and will complete in June 2018.
+A Level 2 and a Level 3 course are planned for 2018.

 Continuing Professional Development